-There are two categories of wait times in Orthopaedics
+There are two wait lists in Canadian Orthopaedics

-Wait List #1: The wait time to see a surgeon for the first time
+Wait List #1: The wait time to see an orthopaedic surgeon for the first time.

 Wait List #2: The wait time between the date your surgeon offers surgery and the date you undergo surgery.

-The wait time to surgery in the wait lists below does not include the time you waited to see the surgeon the first time.
-Example: You may wait six months to see a surgeon for the first time and - if offered surgery - it may be additional three months before you undergo surgery.
+Example: You may wait six months to a year on wait list #1 to see a surgeon for the first time and - if you are offered surgery - you may wait an additional four to six months on wait list #2 before you undergo surgery.

 According to Alberta Bone and Joint Health Institute data (2019), approximately 50% of Albertans seeking a hip or knee replacement and, who are accepted for an initial appointment with a surgeon, are waiting over six months to be seen (Wait List #1) .
 If a patient is offered a hip or knee replacement, 43.5% of Albertans are waiting over six months to undergo surgery (Wait List #2).